martian-lab/Recipes-Flutter-KMM/README.md

 This repository is the [Recipes Multiplatform](https://github.com/topinambur/recipes_multiplatform) sample project, with UI rewrited using [Flutter](https://flutter.dev)

+To run the app you need to install the Flutter plugin to Android Studio as well as Flutter+Dart itself.
+Then you need to add these dependencies to your AndroidStudio project

+You can run the Android version without any additional actions, just add the Flutter tj your project, select device to run and hit the "run" button

-to run the iOS version you need to pack the KMM library into iOS framework by the following command:
+To run the iOS version you need before to pack the KMM library into iOS framework by the following command:
 ```
 cd android
 ./gradlew packForXcode